 Discounts are not applicable to Denver sections.

 This class is available live via the Internet during the in-person course section time.
 If you are registered for the 801 section, log into your Canvas account to access the course; directions will be posted.
 You can also attend the class in person if you contact the instructor ahead of time.

 James M. Adams

-Dr. Adams has 17 years of systems engineering experience in Department of Defense, satellite and aircraft systems, and, industry-leading, in-process, diameter and thickness gauging systems.
-He is a Systems Engineer with Lockheed Martin Corporation working in the Boulder facility on the ground segment of the Space Based Infra-Red Satellite (SBIRS) system.
-Dr Adams has a diverse set of systems engineering experiences including as the customer for major satellite systems components, as the manager of a systems engineering team constrained by cost and schedule limits, as the chief engineer for a major segment supplier, and as the global, in-field, sales and engineering representative of niche measurement systems bringing together diverse customer needs into consolidated product requirements.
+Dr. Adams has over 20 years of systems engineering experience in Department of Defense satellite and aircraft systems, and from industry-leading, in-process, diameter and thickness gauging systems.
+He is a Systems Engineer with Lockheed Martin Corporation working in the Boulder facility on the ground segment of the Space Based Infra-Red Satellite (SBIRS) and the Next Generation Geosynchronous (NGG) satellite systems, as well as the Advanced Programs in Data Exploitation (Apex) team.
+Dr Adams also teaches Risk and Opportunity management and Systems Thinking workshops for the Lockheed Martin Space company.
+Dr Adams has a diverse set of systems engineering experiences including as the customer for major satellite systems components, as the manager of a systems engineering team constrained by cost and schedule, as the chief engineer for a major segment supplier, and as the global, in-field, sales and engineering representative of niche measurement systems bringing together diverse customer needs into consolidated product requirements.

 Dr Adams is a member of IEEE, INCOSE, and a lifetime member of the Tau Beta Pi Engineering Society, the Air Force Association, the American Legion and the Handyman Club of America.